-When it comes to finding the right skillet, it’s tough to beat picking something made from cast iron.
-Strong and durable, capable of holding and distributing heat evenly, and about as versatile as a pan can be, there’s a lot to fall in love with when it comes to casting iron.
+When finding a suitable skillet, it’s tough to beat picking something made from cast iron.
+Solid and durable, capable of holding and distributing heat evenly, and about as versatile as a pan can be, there’s a lot to fall in love with when it comes to cast iron.

 Unfortunately, traditional cast iron is not without its drawbacks, either.

-Heavy and expensive, these kinds of pans also have to be babied when you clean and care for them – especially if you want them to last as long as they can (which is forever when properly maintained).
+Heavy and expensive, these pans also have to be babied when you clean and care for them – especially if you want them to last as long as possible (which is forever when properly maintained).

 But that’s where enameled cast iron skillet comes into play!
-Offering all the benefits of cast iron with a whole host of other benefits of their own, enameled cast-iron skillets are a game-changer in the kitchen.
+Offering all the benefits of cast iron and many other benefits, enameled cast-iron skillets are a game-changer in the kitchen.

-Here’s my detailed guide to help you find the perfect enamel option going forward.
+Here’s my detailed guide to help you find the perfect enamel option in the future.

 What are Enameled Cast Iron Skillets?

-Before we get into the nuts and bolts of what you should be looking for to get the best enameled cast iron skillet, it’s important to cover what exactly enameled cast iron is, to begin with.
+Before we get into the nuts and bolts of what you should be looking for to get the best enameled cast iron skillet, it’s important to cover what exactly enameled cast iron is.

-Unlike traditional cast iron pans that are essentially “raw iron” with a thin layer of seasoning on them, enameled pans are a lot more durable, a lot more resilient, and a lot more nonstick right out of the box.
+Unlike traditional cast iron pans that are essentially “raw iron” with a thin layer of seasoning, enameled pans are a lot more durable, resilient, and nonstick right out of the box.

-The enameled coating applied to these pans is usually made up of a powdered glass material mixed with a bit of clay and some water.
-Pigments are added into the mix to produce gorgeous and vibrant colors most of the time, but the end goal here is to create a second hardened – and super slick – surface on these pans.
+The enamel coating applied to these pans is usually made of powdered glass mixed with clay and some water.
+Pigments are added into the mix to produce gorgeous and vibrant colors most of the time, but the end goal is to create a second hardened – and super slick – surface on these pans.

 Is Enameled Cast Iron Safe to Cook With?

-Today’s modern enameled cast iron cookware is a lot safer than it used to be in the past.
+Today’s modern enameled cast iron cookware is much safer than it used to be.

-High-quality enamel materials are used these days, materials that are free from lead and cadmium and other potentially toxic substances that used to work their way into enamel materials of the past.
+High-quality enamel materials are used these days, free from lead cadmium and other potentially toxic substances that used to work their way into enamel materials of the past.

 Some of today’s low-quality enamel cookware (especially cookware made in factories overseas) may still contain these dangerous toxins, though.

-This is why it is so hugely important that you invest only in high-quality pieces, really searching to find the best enameled cast iron skillet money can buy rather than just any old thing you pick off the shelf or pull out of a big-box retailer.
+This is why it is so hugely important to invest only in high-quality pieces, searching for the best enameled cast iron skillet money can buy rather than just any old thing you pick off the shelf or pull out of a big-box retailer.

 In my article Is Enameled Cast Iron Cookware Safe to Use?
 You will find all the answers about enamel cookware safety!